-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 to the Listing Rules as the Group's code of conduct regarding Directors' securities transactions.
+The Company has adopted the Model Code as set out in Appendix C3 (previously, Appendix 10) to the Listing Rules as the Group's code of conduct regarding Directors' securities transactions.

-Specific enquiry has been made by the Company with all the Directors and the Directors have confirmed that they have complied with the Model Code throughout the year ended 31 December 2022.
+Specific enquiry has been made by the Company with all the Directors and the Directors have confirmed that they have complied with the Model Code throughout the year ended 31 December 2023.

-The Company has also established written guidelines (the "Employees Written Guidelines") no less exacting than the Model Code for securities transactions by employees who are likely to be in possession of unpublished price-sensitive information of the Company.
-No incident of non-compliance of the Employees Written Guidelines by the employees was noted by the Company.
+The Company has also established written guidelines (the "Employees Written Guidelines") with terms no less exacting than the Model Code for securities transactions by employees who are likely to be in possession of unpublished price-sensitive information of the Company.
+No incident of non-compliance with the Employees Written Guidelines by the employees was noted by the Company.